-- 1. The Victims and Survivors Board shall be comprised of adult victims and survivors of child sexual abuse and recognised experts in providing assistance to victims who, following a call for expressions of interest published in the Official Journal of the European Union, will shall be appointed by the Management Board on the basis of their personal experience, expertise and independence. - 2.
-The procedures governing the appointment of the members of the Victims and Survivors Board, its functioning and the conditions governing the transmission of information to the Victims and Survivors Board shall be laid down in the Management Board's Rrules of Pprocedure, and shall be published. - 3.
-The members of the Victims and Survivors Board shall be independent in carrying out their tasks as members thereof of the Board and shall act in the interest of persons affected by victims of online child sexual abuse.
-The EU Centre shall publish on its website and keep up to date maintain updated the list of the members of the Victims and Survivors Board. - 4.
+- 1. The Victims Board shall be comprised of adult victims of child sexual abuse and recognised experts in providing assistance to victims who, following a call for expressions of interest published in the Official Journal of the European Union, shall be appointed by the Management Board on the basis of their personal experience, expertise and independence. - 2.
+The procedures governing the appointment of the members of the Victims Board, its functioning and the conditions governing the transmission of information to the Victims Board shall be laid down in the Management Board's rules of procedure, and shall be published.

+- 3. The members of the Victims Board shall be independent in carrying out their tasks as members thereof and shall act in the interest of victims of online child sexual abuse.
+The EU Centre shall publish on its website and maintain updated the list of the members of the Victims Board. - 4.
 Members who cease to be independent shall inform the Management Board accordingly.
-Otherwise In addition, the Management Board, at the proposal of at least one third of its members or of the member appointed by the Commission, may determine that they a given member lacks sufficient independence and revoke their appointment.
-The Management Board shall appoint a replacement new members to replace them for the remainder of mandate of the member concerned their predecessors' term of office, following the same procedure as the one governing ordinary members referred to in paragraph 1. - 5.
-The term of office mandate of members of the Victims and Survivors Board shall be four years.
+In addition, the Management Board, at the proposal of at least one third of its members or of the member appointed by the Commission, may determine that a given member lacks sufficient independence and revoke the appointment.
+The Management Board shall appoint a replacement for the remainder of mandate of the member concerned, following the procedure referred to in paragraph 1. - 5.
+The mandate of members of the Victims Board shall be four years.
 It may be renewed once by the Management Board. - 6.
-The Executive Director and the Management Board may consult the Victims and Survivors Board in connection with all matters concerning persons affected by victims of online child sexual abuse. - 7.
-The Victims and Survivors Board has the following tasks: - (a) make the concerns of victims survivors visible heard and represent their interests in connection to the work of the EU Centre; - (b) advise the Management Board in matters referred to in Article 57 (1)(fa), sentence 2;

-- (c) advise the Executive Director and the Management Board as foreseen when consulted in accordance with paragraph 6; - (d) incorporate contribute their experience and expertise to the work of the EU Centre as a knowledge hub as regards preventing and combating online child sexual abuse and, assisting and supporting victims; survivors - (e) contribute own proposals for the work of the competent authorities; - (f) contribute to the work of the EU Centre in connection to European networks of victims and survivors of child sexual abuse.
+The Executive Director and the Management Board may consult the Victims Board in connection with all matters concerning victims of online child sexual abuse. - 7.
+The Victims Board has the following tasks: - (a) make the concerns of victims heard and represent their interests in connection to the work of the EU Centre; - (b) advise the Management Board in matters referred to in Article 57 (1)(fa); - (c) advise the Executive Director and the Management Board when consulted in accordance with paragraph 6; - (d) contribute their experience and expertise to the work of the EU Centre as a knowledge hub as regards preventing and combating online child sexual abuse and assisting and supporting victims; - (e) contribute to the work of the EU Centre in connection to European networks of victims of child sexual abuse.